Sadin/crub/README.md

 # crub
-a multi purpose discord bot
+a multi purpose discord bot that I barely work on

 # Dependencies